jagotu/BACIL/thesis_text/thesis_text.md

 ### `MERGE_EXPLODE` strategy

-One of the key elements that allow for implementing bytecode interpreters that are partial evaluation friendly is the `MERGE_EXPLODE` loop explosion strategy (emphasis added):
+One of the key elements that allows for implementing partial evaluation friendly bytecode interpreters is the `MERGE_EXPLODE` loop explosion strategy (emphasis added):

 > like `ExplodeLoop.LoopExplosionKind.FULL_EXPLODE`, but copies of the loop body that have the exact same state (all local variables have the same value) are merged.
 This reduces the number of copies necessary, but can introduce loops again. **This kind is useful for bytecode interpreter loops.**

 To fully appreciate the importance of this strategy, we have to point out the following fact of CLI's design from _I.12.3.2.1 The evaluation stack_  (emphasis added):

 > The type state of the stack (**the stack depth** and types of each element on the stack) at any given point in a program **shall be identical for all possible control flow paths**.
 For example, a program that loops an unknown number of times and pushes a new element on the stack at each iteration would be prohibited.

 This design choice is not a coincidence, as it is vital also for hand-crafting performant JIT compilers.
-With regards to `MERGE_EXPLODE`, it means that all copies of the interpreter's inner loop that have the same bytecode offset will also have the same evaluation stack depth and type layout.
+Regarding `MERGE_EXPLODE`, it means that all copies of the interpreter's inner loop that have the same bytecode offset will also have the same evaluation stack depth and type layout.

-Thanks to this, if we have for example a push immediate 4 instruction somewhere in the code, we can be sure it can be translated to a simple statement like `stack[7] = 4`, as in every execution of this instruction the stack depth has to be the same.
+Thanks to this if we have, for example, a push immediate 4 instruction somewhere in the code, it can be translated to a simple statement like `stack[7] = 4`, as in every execution of this instruction the stack depth has to be the same.
 This enables more optimizations, as this constant can be propagated to the next instruction reading `stack[7]`.

 To explain the inner working on a more involved example, let's manually apply this strategy to the following pseudo bytecode of `for(int i = 0; i < 100; i++) {a = a*a; }; return a;`: